HerrHase/siteomat-webpack-plugin/README.md

 ## Queries

-Queries can be used in Templates to get
+Queries can be used in Templates to get Pages.

 ### Pages